azat-co/practicalnode/chapter4/chapter4.md

       span= "escaped: " + arr[i]
 ```

-The Pug above produces this HTML which does *NOT include* JavaScript, but the result of the JavaScript code because this JS is a compile-time JS for Pug not for a browser later.
-Resulting HTML has only `<ul>` and `<li>` elements:
+The Pug above produces the following HTML which *does NOT include* JavaScript but the result of the JavaScript code, because this JS is a compile-time JS for Pug.
+This is not run-time JS for a browser as was defined with `script.` earlier.
+The resulting HTML has `<ul>` and three `<li>` elements:

 ```html
 <ul>